tezukashuko/Projectblog/README.md

 * Member edit/delete **their own posts**, delete their cmts
 * Loadmore button (~~lazy loading~~ because of bugs 😥)

-_Note: An included SQL have admin account (admin,admin).
-When accounts are created, the default role is set as member.
-It can re-role by edit in DTB, I do not program some string to active admin role._
+_Note: An included SQL has admin account (admin,admin).
+When accounts are created, the default role is set as a member.
+It can re-role by edit in DTB, I do not program some strings to activate admin role._